 There are also multiple ways of disconnecting modules.

 An input connection or a number of output connections can be removed by dragging a new connection to the network's background.
 Connections are selectable and any selected network item can be removed by pressing DEL.
-Connections have a context menu which offers to disconnect that connection, or in case of a bundled module group connection, all of the connections.
+Connections have a context menu that offers to disconnect the selected connection, or in the case of a bundled module group connection, all connections.

 A single input connection can be removed by starting to drag a new connection from an already connected input connector and then releasing the drag over an empty region of the network.